 Some general principles apply; think ahead as much as possible and work out what you can do to be successful.
 This could mean:

-- finding out what recruiters are looking for, evaluating yourself against the requirements, identifying your gaps in experience or skills and finding a way to bridge the gap
+- finding out what employers are looking for, evaluating yourself against the requirements, identifying your gaps in experience or skills and finding a way to bridge the gap

-- ensuring your CV is up to date and in line with expectations – both in terms of what you have to offer, and how you present yourself on paper
+- ensuring your CV and portfolio are up to date and in line with expectations – both in terms of what you have to offer, and how you present yourself on paper

 - discovering what to expect at interview and how best to prepare for it